-The Hearty Bay Property consists of 7 mineral claims totalling 11,173 ha.
-The property is located on the north edge of the Athabasca Basin, 20km west of the Fond-du-Lac uranium deposit and 60km east of the Beaver Lodge uranium district.
+The Hearty Bay Property, located on the northern edge of the Athabasca basin, comprises 7 mineral claims totalling 11,173 ha.
+It is situated 20 km west of the Fond-du-Lac uranium deposit and 60 km east of the Beaver Lodge uranium district.

-The Property surrounds the historic Isle Brochet radioactive sandstone boulder trains, 1 kilometre long dispersal trains trending along the main ice direction and containing up to 3% uranium.
-Approximately 600 metres to the northeast several more radioactive boulders of both sandstone and basement origin were discovered on the bottom of Lake Athabasca.
-Historic drilling proximal to these boulders did not intersect any significant radioactivity, the source remains undetermined.
-Strong airborne EM conductors within the property were identified by historic surveys up-ice of the radioactive boulder trains.
+The Property encompasses the historic Isle Brochet radioactive sandstone boulder trains.
+These are one-kilometer-long dispersal trains that trend along the main ice direction and containing up to 3% uranium.
+Several more radioactive boulders of both sandstone and basement origin were discovered approximately 600 m to the northeast, on the bottom of Lake Athabasca.
+Historic drilling near these boulders did not intersect any significant radioactivity, leaving the source undetermined.
+Historic surveys identified strong airborne EM conductors within the property, up-ice of the radioactive boulder trains.

-During July-August 2019, the Company carried out a field program that examined glaciology characteristics of the radioactive boulder train area and prospected conductors and radiometric anomalies on the north mainland.
-Results of boulder prospecting on Isle Brochet exceeded historic findings with uranium content up to $8.23\%~U_3O_8$ in new sampling.
-In addition, 271~km of detailed marine acoustic data was collected from northeast of Isle Brochet and up-ice of the radioactive boulder trains, revealing structural lineaments and possible sandstone outliers that may be associated with the source of the radioactive boulders on Isle Brochet and represent possible drill targets.
-A marine spectrometer survey collected 1,161 measurements of the lake bottom in areas interpreted from the acoustic survey as prospective for sandstone outliers, reaffirming an area of submarine radioactive boulders found by Eldorado Nuclear/DNR in 1977 and locating groupings of anomalous results further up-ice from the island boulder trains.
-A radon soil gas survey sampled 148 sites across the strike of the radioactive boulder trains however, results from this survey were inconclusive.
+In July-August 2019, the Company conducted a field program that examined glaciology characteristics of the radioactive boulder train area and prospected conductors and radiometric anomalies on the north mainland.
+Boulder prospecting on Isle Brochet yielded results exceeding historic findings, with uranium content up to $8.23\%~U_3O_8$ in new sampling.
+Additionally, 271 km of detailed marine acoustic data was collected northeast of Isle Brochet and up-ice of the radioactive boulder trains.
+This data revealed structural lineaments and potential sandstone outliers that may be associated with the source of the radioactive boulders on Isle Brochet and represent possible drill targets.
+A marine spectrometer survey collected 1,161 measurements of the lake bottom in areas interpreted from the acoustic survey as prospective for sandstone outliers.
+This reaffirmed an area of submarine radioactive boulders found by Eldorado Nuclear/DNR in 1977 and located groupings of anomalous results further up-ice from the island boulder trains.
+A radon soil gas survey sampled 148 sites across the strike of the radioactive boulder trains; however, results from this survey were inconclusive.

-In March 2022, the Company carried out a 77 line-km ground EM geophysics survey and 14 drill holes for a total of 1,304 metres of diamond drilling.
-The objective of the drill program was to test interpreted structural features and sandstone outliers based on the 2019 marine seismic acoustic survey in the main up-ice direction from the historic high-grade uranium boulder trains on Isle Brochet and beyond the known edge of the Athabasca Basin.
-While no sandstone outliers were identified, holes HB22-005 and HB22-008 intersected a 3m zone and an 11.5m zone respectively of brecciated and faulted basement rocks with hydrothermal clay alteration.
+In March 2022, the Company carried out a 77 line-km ground EM geophysics survey and completed 14 drill holes for a total of 1,304 m of diamond drilling.
+The objective was to test interpreted structural features and sandstone outliers based on the 2019 marine seismic acoustic survey in the main up-ice direction from the historic high-grade uranium boulder trains on Isle Brochet and beyond the known edge of the Athabasca Basin.
+While no sandstone outliers were identified, holes HB22-005 and HB22-008 intersected a three-meter zone and an 11.5 m zone respectively of brecciated and faulted basement rocks with hydrothermal clay alteration.
 The ground EM survey identified previously unknown northeast-trending basement conductors to the northeast of Isle Brochet.
-Drillhole HB22-008 is located at the southwest end of these new 2km-long subparallel conductors.
-The ground geophysics and drilling program was funded by Traction Uranium Corp. in accordance with the terms of the Dec 9, 2021 Option Agreement whereby Traction can acquire up to a 70% interest in the property from the Company.
+Drillhole HB22-008 is located at the southwest end of these new two-kilometer-long subparallel conductors.
+The ground geophysics and drilling program was funded by Traction Uranium Corp., in accordance with the terms of the December 9, 2021 Option Agreement, whereby Traction can acquire up to a 70% interest in the property from the Company.